kalenarndt/packer-vsphere-cloud-init/README.md

 #### Virtual Machine Settings
 1. Edit the `vsphere_vm_version` variable on line 22 of [templates/vsphere.pkrvars.hcl](https://github.com/kalenarndt/packer-vsphere-cloud-init/blob/7a69eb201ba391d7d80e0baa9cd3f9f62877f41f/templates/vsphere.pkrvars.hcl#L22) to match the version your environment supports

+#### Export your HCP Credentials
+1. This repo publishes your Packer build to HCP Packer.
+In order to do that you need your `HCP_CLIENT_ID` and your `HCP_CLIENT_SECRET` from HashiCorp Cloud.
+Once you have those just export them as environment variables
+2. `export HCP_CLIENT_ID=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX`
+3. `export HCP_CLIENT_SECRET=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX`
+4. Modify the variables on line 13 and 14 on [templates/build.pkrvars.hcl]

 #### Run
 1. Run `build-ubuntu-20.sh`